Update packages to most recent releases

 sudo aptitude --simulate full-upgrade > ~/upgrade.txt (to put the result into a text file in home)

-Next, try the aptitude way, as it will offer perhaps a better solution - removing some but not so many packages, which can be reinstalled later on (if they are needed or exist in the release).
+Next, try the aptitude way, as it will offer perhaps a better solution - removing some but not so many packages, which can be reinstalled later on (if they are needed or exist in the release - note that some packages are obsoleted and replaced with one of different name).

 I upgraded just now and there were quite a few packages to be removed by aptitude dist-upgrade, so I ran through the ones I though were important (many lib's will have different names) at Debian packages, and I only found a few that will need re-installing.